AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-standard.md

    - `No` - Does not require the customer billing address for any purchases.
    - `For Virtual Quotes Only` - Requires the customer billing address for virtual quotes only.

-1. To determine if the customer can enter into a [billing agreement](paypal-billing-agreements.md) with your store in the PayPal payment system when there are no active billing agreements available in the customer account, set **Billing Agreement Signup** to one of the following:
+1. To allow a customer to enter into a [PayPal billing agreement](paypal-billing-agreements.md) with your store when there are no active billing agreements available in the customer account, set **Billing Agreement Signup** to one of the following:

    - `Auto` - The customer can either enter into a billing agreement during the Express Checkout flow or use another method of payment.
    - `Ask Customer` - The customer can decide whether to enter into a billing agreement during the Express Checkout workflow.